Cloudy1986/mark-mcleod-cv/README.md

 ## <a name="interests">Interests</a>

 Outside of coding, I love playing sports and keeping fit.
 I played professional football in League Two with Darlington F.C. and have continued to play semi-professionally ever since.
-I gym regularly, play golf when I can, and occassionally attend the odd yoga class.
+I gym regularly, play golf when I can, and occasionally attend the odd yoga class.